HopeZobinou/web-scrapping/hw5/hw5_report.md

 *Q: How many iterations did it take to split the graph?*

 ## Answer
 The mathematical model from the algorithm doesn't 100% represent reality.
 An algorithm with a formula involved (Compute betweenness centrality for edges) will always have an error associated with it especially since there is a summation in the formula.
 That is why the final result from the algorithm has a few nodes that are colored purple (belong to Mr.Hi's network) but are connected to John while being disconnected from Mr. Hi.
+Another reason I can think of is that the formula takes into account how close nodes are to the target.
+32, 9, and 3 are closer to John than Mr. Hi.
 It took 11 iterations to split the graph.

 Below is my implementation of the Girvan-Newman algorithm.